First Statistical Detection of MgII-traced Cool Gas Outflows with JWST Towards Cosmic Dawn: Introduction

 \section{Introduction}

 Galactic-scale outflows are fundamental to our understanding of galaxy evolution.
 Driven by energetic feedback from massive stars, supernovae (SNe), and active galactic nuclei (AGN) \citep[e.g.,][]{Silk1998, Veilleux2005, Croton2006, Veilleux2020}, these outflows act as a key regulatory agent in the baryon cycle between galaxies and their surrounding environments.
-By expelling gas from the interstellar medium (ISM), they modulate the fuel available for star formation, thereby shaping the mass assembly of galaxies over cosmic time \citep[e.g.,][]{DiMatteo2005, Hopkins2008, Somerville2008, Erb2015}.
-Furthermore, these outflows are the primary mechanism for transporting chemically enriched material from galaxies into the circumgalactic medium (CGM) and even the intergalactic medium (IGM), playing a crucial role in the cosmic metal enrichment history \citep[e.g.,][]{Pettini2001, Tremonti2004, Finlator2008, Tumlinson2017, Wang2021, Chen2025a, Chen2025b, Lyu2025a}.
+By expelling gas from the interstellar medium (ISM), they modulate the fuel available for star formation, thereby shaping the mass assembly of galaxies over cosmic time \citep[e.g.,][]{DiMatteo2005, Hopkins2008, Somerville2008, Erb2015, Wang-2019}.
+Furthermore, these outflows are the primary mechanism for transporting chemically enriched material from galaxies into the circumgalactic medium (CGM) and even the intergalactic medium (IGM), playing a crucial role in the cosmic metal enrichment history \citep[e.g.,][]{Pettini2001, Tremonti2004, Finlator2008, Tumlinson2017, Wang2021, Wang-2022a, Ma-2024, Chen2025a, Chen2025b, Jia-2025, Lyu2025a}.
 Despite their acknowledged importance in theoretical models and hydrodynamical simulations of galaxy formation, establishing robust observational constraints on the physical properties of outflows remains a significant challenge, particularly in the early universe.

 Observing outflows becomes progressively more difficult at high redshifts.
 During the peak epoch of cosmic star formation ($z \sim 1-3$), outflows are known to be ubiquitous in massive star-forming galaxies \citep[e.g.,][]{Weiner2009, Rubin2014, ForsterSchreiber2019}.
-However, pushing these studies towards the epoch of Cosmic Dawn ($z > 6$) presents formidable challenges.
+However, pushing these studies towards the epoch of cosmic dawn ($z > 6$) presents formidable challenges.
 The intrinsic faintness of high-redshift galaxies makes it extremely difficult to obtain spectra with sufficient signal-to-noise ratio (S/N) to detect the subtle absorption features imprinted by outflows on the galaxy's continuum.
-Consequently, most studies have been limited to either lensed systems or the most luminous, rare objects \citep[e.g.][]{Valentino2025}, hindering a comprehensive statistical analysis.